- Practice Areas

 Throughout the legal process, we strive to ease your pain by providing you with personal and caring legal counsel.
 If necessary, we go to court to fight your case, leveraging our experience as civil trial lawyers to achieve the results you need.
 Contact us today to schedule your free consultation with one of our St. Petersburg lawyers.

 A wrongful death occurs when the actions of a person or entity causes another person’s death.
 Under Florida law, a wrongful death can occur due to negligence, default, breach of contract or warranty, or another type of wrongful act.
 If your loved one could have filed a personal injury claim after the fatal accident, your family likely qualifies for wrongful death litigation.
 Common causes of wrongful deaths often include the following.

 We understand the impact of a wrongful death on the family.
-Our personal injury lawyers research the cause of your loved one’s death to determine the liable party.
+Our personal injury lawyers in St. Petersburg will research the cause of your loved one’s death to determine the liable party.
 We seek to prove negligence, which allows us to gain compensation on your behalf.
 Bringing a lawsuit is understandably hard on the family.
 You may be forced to relive the moments immediately after your loved one’s death, or experience the following:

 We handle your case with respect and stay by your side every step of the way to keep you comfortable with our legal counsel.
 The personal attention and our accessibility help you to keep going during your difficult time.